 Section 3 – MEMBERS

-Board members shall consist of local Club Presidents, Membership Chairpersons and Delegates.
+Board members shall consist of local Group Presidents, Membership Chairpersons, Delegates, and general Membership.

 Section 4 – TERMS